 Little Gate Farm believes that becoming a Volunteer can offer the chance for people to gain fulfilling experience whilst working in a pleasant, rural environment, helping people with learning and physical disabilities or mental health issues to reach their full potential.

 Volunteers are crucial to the success and future of Little Gate Farm becoming an outstanding provider of care to vulnerable adults and young people in our community.

 Our Aims are to provide a place where everyone can exercise choice, independence and improved wellbeing, irrespective of ability or disability, by recognizing individual needs and providing inspiring and stimulating activities.
 We are driven by the desire to provide a safe, fun, happy learning experience for our vulnerable participants, with the explicit aim of increasing skills, knowledge, self-confidence and self-esteem.
 We expect our volunteers regardless of role to share these in these aims.

-- Volunteers will undertake an induction to the Care Farm on their first day, supported by the Little Gate Farm owner or staff member.
+- Volunteers will undertake an induction to the farm on their first day, supported by the Little Gate Farm owner or staff member.
 Volunteers will be given a named person for having responsibility for their support and supervision, and each Volunteer will have regular access to this person and this person will ensure that each Volunteer is adequately supported.

 - The induction process will include Volunteers being made aware of farm policies and procedures with paramount focus on their health, safety and welfare.